B4ss4m/CTF101/README.md

 **Jeopardy-style CTFs** and **Attack-Defense CTFs**.

-**Jeopardy-style CTFs** has different types of categories, For example, Web, Forensic, Crypto, Binary and more. you gain points for every solved challenge and you get more points for solving a more complicated challenges.
+**Jeopardy-style CTFs** has different types of categories, For example, Web, Forensic, Crypto, Binary and more. you gain points for every solved challenge and you get more points for solving more complicated challenges.

 **Attack-Defense CTFs** in this kind of CTFs every team has their own network but with vulnerable services, so they have to patch their services and at the same time attack other teams networks.